 Required application documents include:

-1. A CV;
+1. A CV.

 3. A statement of research interests of up to three pages that succinctly describes the applicant’s research interests.
 The statement should explain the importance and potential impact of this research.
-If the research is anticipated to require significant space and/or equipment, the candidate should explore arrangements with relevant faculty prior to submitting an application.

 4. Up to three representative papers, which can include working papers.